-This recipe works well with most stone fruits, especially when they are in season, ripe, and ready to eat.
-Our favorites are fresh peaches, nectarines, and cherries.
+The sweet peaches and crumbly topping beautifully combine to create a luscious cobbler that’s bound to please.
+The recipe works well with most other stone fruits, especially when they’re in season, ripe, and ready to eat.

 STEP ONE – Preparations